© KTG Karlsruhe Tourismus GmbH

 Welcome to

-The Basel Gate Tower in Durlach, a district of Karlsruhe in northern Baden-Württemberg, is the last remaining city gate of the former margravial residence city.
-The gate tower is a protected cultural monument.
-The Basler Tor tower is the last remaining city gate in Durlach and a striking landmark of the former royal seat of Baden-Durlach.
-It dates back to the 14th century and was once part of the southern town fortifications with a kennel, moat and drawbridge.
-After its destruction in the War of the Palatinate Succession in 1689, the tower was rebuilt as a prison - including massive vaults, thick oak doors and the characteristic Welsche hood.
-In front of the tower stands the historic guardhouse from 1751, where road tolls were once collected.
-Two striking sandstone pillars are a reminder of the former front gate.
-After decades of disuse, the tower has been renovated on a voluntary basis by the Jörg von Nördlingen Ritterschaft Durlach since 2018 and preserved as a cultural site.
+The Basler Tor tower in Durlach, a district of Karlsruhe in northern Baden-Württemberg, is the last remaining city gate of the former margrave residence.
+The tower is a protected cultural monument.
+The Basler Tor tower is the last remaining city gate of Durlach and a striking landmark of the former residence of Baden-Durlach.
+It dates back to the 14th century and was once part of the southern city fortifications with a barbican, moat, and drawbridge.
+After its destruction in the War of the Palatinate Succession in 1689, the tower was rebuilt as a prison—complete with massive vaults, thick oak doors, and the characteristic Welsch dome.
+In front of the tower stands the historic guardhouse from 1751, where tolls were once collected.
+Two striking sandstone pillars are a reminder of the former outer gate.
+After decades of neglect, the tower has been undergoing voluntary renovation by the Jörg von Nördlingen Knights of Durlach since 2018 and is being preserved as a cultural site.

 Source: DZT Knowledge Graph